lanedsmu/PowerShellLnL/ADObjectUtils/readme.md

 ```

 The select function can be coupled with many cmdlets to filter the display to give just the information you are looking for.

+Try using <mark>select</mark> coupled with the get-aduser function to see only specific properties, like lockedout and PasswordExpired